 • handful of walnuts, or whatever nut or seed you like

 These quantities are only a guide, as some people like more garlic, less garlic, more cheese.
 Add and subtract to suit your taste.

 1. Pop everything except the olive oil into a food processor and blend.

 2. Slowly add the olive oil until you have a paste that still has a little texture but is spreadable.

 3. Check the flavours—if you’d like a little more of something, put in and and mix again.

 4. Pop in a jar and store in the fridge.

 Looking for more recipes?
 Check out our favourite berry treats or get dinner sorted with these black bean bowls with warm tortilla chips.

-This story is from Issue 1.
-Lunch Lady recipes never go out of date!
-You can order back issues from our Shop here.
+The recipe above is from Issue 1.
+Lunch Lady recipes never go out of date–you can order back issues from our shop here.